lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-users.md

 ## Configure asset download {#configure-download}

-The Brand Portal administrators can configure the asset **[!UICONTROL Download]** settings from the Brand Portal interface.
+The download configuration allows the Brand Portal administrators to define the set of renditions available to the Brand Portal users for downloading the assets.
+The administrator can configure the asset **[!UICONTROL Download]** settings from the Brand Portal interface.

 The available configurations are: